Professor Sarah Anderson

 Faye is part of the Research Team at ISCRR.
 She has experience in both qualitative and quantitative research methods and has particular interests in family wellbeing and cultural diversity.
 Her research work supports policy-makers to make informed decisions regarding their programs.

 Previously she has worked in research and evaluation in academic and non-government organisational settings.
-Faye recently completed her PhD on “Male Partner Involvement In Perinatal Healthcare: A Multiple Method Exploration In Sub-Saharan Africa And Among Culturally And Linguistically Diverse Families In Australia”.
+Faye completed her PhD on “Male Partner Involvement In Perinatal Healthcare: A Multiple Method Exploration In Sub-Saharan Africa And Among Culturally And Linguistically Diverse Families In Australia”.

 Amanda Moo